Stay in touch with AADL

 No assessments over the phone

-Specialty suppliers (vendors) must use E-Business after assessing a client and authorizers must assess their clients in person.
+Specialty suppliers (vendors) must use the Alberta Blue Cross online health portal after assessing a client and authorizers must assess their clients in person.

 Expiry date for a claim